sSouthgate/Marine-AI-Competency-Exercise/ReadMe.md

 # Marine-AI-Competency-Exercise
 Small competency exercise designed by Marine AI, relating to their activites.

-The aim is to derive, from a given NMEA 0183 sentence, the position, course and speed of a given vessel.
+The aim is to derive, from a given NMEA 0183 sentence, the position, course and speed of a given vessel.<br>
 The program should create a JSON file with the desired information, named with current time and placed within a folder marked to the current date.

 It must adeer to OOP principles and the Pep8 style guide.